distbit0/distbit.xyz/_posts/2023-06-15-LLM-idea-workbench.md

 - Allow ideas (as functions) to be connected with user-defined loops
 - Social sharing of components/functions
 - Connects to Twitter to import ideas from tweets

+Contact me at adp01@pm.me or if you are interested in working on this!